tychonievich/cso1-s2022/markdown/policies.md

 # Grading

-[Grading](http://www.cs.virginia.edu/tychonievich/blog/posts/244.html) is one of the aspects of a course that instructors enjoy even less than students.
-Still, we are stuck with them, so here goes.

 ## Grading Goal

 In February 2019 the CS faculty approved [a definition](http://ugrads.cs.virginia.edu/grading-guidelines.html) of what we believe grades mean.
-It is my intent to approximate that definition in this course.
+We hope to approximate that definition in this course.
 As a brief summary,

 Letter  Student demonstrated                Recommendation re future courses[^future]